-While I might not be an avid TikTok user myself (as I’m not in high school), I do happen to catch up on all the food trends that get hashtagged on that platform.
+While I might not be an avid TikTok user myself, I do happen to catch up on all the food trends that get hashtagged on that platform.
 While some are clearly just silly videos that were made for likes, others that I’ve seen get lots of attention are popular for good reason.
 For a while, Birria Tacos seemed to be the most popular Mexican dish on the app, but Carne Asada might just be beating it now!

 Marinate it, grill it, enjoy it.
 Making the BEST Carne Asada is really that easy!

-You can serve it just as a steak or use it as a filling for Carne Asada Tacos!
+You can serve it just as a steak or use it as a filling for a California Burrito or Carne Asada Tacos!

 Tips for the Best Carne Asada

 - Allow the meat to marinate for at LEAST 2 hours, but preferably overnight!
 You want to really make sure that the steak has time to absorb both the moisture and flavors of the marinade, so don’t try to rush this vital process.

 - Slicing against the grain is important, because doing so will break apart the muscle fibers and make the meat so much more tender.

 - Skirt steak is my favorite cut of meat to use, as it has nice, thin edges that char beautifully and what I think is the best flavor.
 With that being said, flank steak works well, too!

 - Don’t skip out on any of the citrus ingredients.
 They not only add flavor, but the natural acid in them also helps to tenderize the meat by softening the tissues.

 Keep that grill hot for more of my favorite steak recipes!